2015 Colorado State Rams football team

 The 2015 Colorado State Rams football team represented Colorado State University during the 2015 NCAA Division I FBS football season.
 The Rams were led by first-year head coach Mike Bobo and played their home games at Sonny Lubick Field at Hughes Stadium.
 They were members of the Mountain Division of the Mountain West Conference.
-They finished the season 7–6, 5–3 in Mountain West play to finish in a four way tie for second place in the Mountain Division.
-They were invited to inaugural Arizona Bowl where they lost to fellow Mountain West member Nevada.
+They finished the season 7–6, 5–3 in Mountain West play to finish in a four-way tie for second place in the Mountain Division.
+They were invited to the inaugural Arizona Bowl where they lost to fellow Mountain West member Nevada.